joelmeckert/pfsense-snort-rbl/README.md

   - user (root)
   - /usr/local/bin/snort-rbl.sh

 ## Snort
 - Services => Snort => IP Lists => add the IP lists after downloading the lists once with /usr/local/bin/snort-rbl.sh
 - Interface => IP Rep => Add the blacklist files

 ## Notes
-  It is not recommended to run the update process frequently, daily is best, as many list providers are hammered by frequent updates.
-Usually daily will suffice, I had been using FireHOL.
+- It is not recommended to run the update process frequently, daily is best, as many list providers are hammered by frequent updates.
+Usually daily will suffice, I had been using FireHOL